jonathantsang/Microtransaction-Simulator/README.md

 - Guacamole (click avocado at least once)

 in progress:
+- peach fuzz (pull a fuzz colour)
+- turquoise turquoise (pull a turquoise colour)
+- green pea (pull a green colour)
+- red beet (pull a red colour)
+- purple grape (pull a purple colour)
+- blue berry (pull a blue colour)
+- brown bag (pull a brown colour)
+- white onion (pull a white colour)

 not yet implemented:
+- the year is 2017 (get more than 2017 value in 4 cards)
+- holy moly (get more than 10k value in 4 cards)

 - Negative 100 dollars (get -$100)
 - time well spend (get $1000)
 - tricks are for kids (card trick in shop)